 The Country Club is intended as a club for straight and bisexual couples.
 Bisexual couples can mean M+F, M+M, or F+F, so we are open to all of these combinations.
 Nevertheless, we limit the number of M+M and F+F couples to ensure an equal male-to-female ratio.

-We host these parties for fun, not for profit, and we are currently operating Country Club at a net loss (~$2,500 in 2016).
+We host these parties for fun, not for profit, and we are currently operating Country Club at a net loss (~$2,500 last year).
 If you would like to make a donation to help offset our costs, learn more and donate below.

 What if I see someone I know?

 Keep calm!
 Our open invite meetups are in public places, so, as far as anyone knows, you just happen to be there to enjoy an evening out with your significant other.
 If you are not comfortable, you can simply leave without arousing suspicion.